sapcc/keppel/docs/api-spec.md

 status of the parent manifest aggregates over the vulnerability statuses of its child manifests, but its vulnerability report only covers image layers directly referenced by the parent manifest.
 Clients displaying the vulnerability report for a multi-arch image manifest or any other manifest referencing child manifests should recursively fetch the vulnerability reports of all child manifests and show a merged representation as appropriate for their use case.

+### Report enrichment

+Reports in the format `json` can be enriched by Keppel by adding the top-level key `X-Keppel-Applicable-Policies`.
+This key appears if security scan policies are maintained on the account containing the image manifest, and at least one policy applies to at least one vulnerability that exists in the report.
+If the key exists, it contains an object whose keys are vulnerability IDs, with each respective value being the policy that applies to the vulnerabilities with this ID.
+This information can be used by user agents to understand how Keppel computed the vulnerability status of the full image manifest from the individual vulnerabilities.

 ## DELETE /keppel/v1/accounts/:name/repositories/:name/\_tags/:name